neilotoole/lg/README.md

-# lg: golang loging library
+# go-lg: golang logging library
 `lg` is yet another golang logging package, primarily intended for debugging/tracing purposes.
 It outputs in Apache httpd `error_log` format.
 To make it easy to debug, it logs the the invoking file name, line number, and function name.